 The questions often asked is “What happens to the money in an annuity if a person dies early?
 Does the annuity company keep the money?”

-The answer is no, it is an old wive’s tale that insurance companies profit from an early death.
-The unused portion of the annuity is simply refunded to the named beneficiary.
-Funds are always accounted for, it is the law.
+The answer is no; it is an old wive’s tale that insurance companies profit from an early death.
+The unused portion of the annuity merely is refunded to the named beneficiary.
+Funds are always accounted for, and it is the law.

 Consider letting an insurance company be responsible for your important long term safe and secure retirement income.
 Safety and security is their first and foremost goal.